-- 5 When concept map lookup is performed during template argument deduction during partial ordering ([temp.deduct.partial]), Q is defined as containing only one element S, where S is the set of concept map archetypes synthesized from the requirements of the argument template (14.5.6.1,[temp.deduct.partial]). - 6 When concept map lookup is performed during the instantiation of a constrained template (14.10.4), Q is defined as the following ordered sequence:

-- 1. S is the set of concept maps, each with name N, that have replaced the concept map archetypes used in the constrained template. - 2.
-S is the set of concept maps and concept map templates found by searching for N in the namespaces of which certaina subset of the concept maps in (1) (described below) are members and in the associated namespaces of those namespaces ([namespace.def]); using-directives in those namespaces are not followed during this search.
+- When concept map lookup is performed during template argument deduction during partial ordering (??), Q is defined as containing only one element S, where S is the set of concept map archetypes synthesized from the requirements of the argument template (14.5.6.2,??). - When concept map lookup is performed during the instantiation of a constrained template (14.10.4), Q is defined as the following ordered sequence: - 1.
+S is the set of concept maps, each with name N, that have replaced the concept map archetypes used in the constrained template. - 2.
+S is the set of concept maps and concept map templates found by searching for N in the namespaces of which a subset of the concept maps in (1) (described below) are members and in the associated namespaces of those namespaces (??); using-directives in those namespaces are not followed during this search.
 Only those concept maps in (1) that were explicitly defined or were instantiated from concept map templates are considered when determining which namespaces to search. - 3.
-If a concept map for I can be implicitly defined from an implicit concept (14.9.2), S contains the implicitly defined concept map for I concept map generated from the implicit concept.
+If a concept map for I can be implicitly defined from an implicit concept (14.9.2), S contains the concept map generated from the implicit concept.
 Otherwise, S is empty.